You will receive an additional email confirmation approximately 2 weeks before the race for a final review of your information for any corrections.

 How about aid stations?

 About every two miles.
-Each one has portable toilet facilities, water and lemon lime Gatorade.
-Additionally two have cut fruit and one (at
+Each one has portable toilet facilities, water and CLIF SHOT Electrolyte Hydration drink.
+Additionally two have cut fruit and 3 (at

 people.
 Marathoners love our aid crews.